-The Asian Organization of Supreme Audit Institutions (ASOSAI) represents 32 Asian audit institutions and is a regional grouping of INTOSAI.
+The Asian Organization of Supreme Audit Institutions (ASOSAI) represents 47 member audit institutions and is a regional grouping of INTOSAI.
 The objectives of ASOSAI include promoting understanding and cooperation through the exchange of ideas and experiences, providing facilities for training and continuing education, and serving as a centre for regional audit development.
 ASOSAI is managed by the members through an annual Governing Board meeting and a triennial conference.
 The ANAO actively participates in each conference.

 Engagement with other supreme audit institutions (SAIs) allows the ANAO to participate in the international dialogue about best practice public administration and developments in public sector auditing.
 Requests for information and participating in surveys are received directly from SAIs and responded to by the ANAO.
 The ANAO also hosts visiting delegations, supports study visits and secondments from international peers.

 Papua New Guinea Audit Office